PredictiveScienceLab/uq-course/README.md

 #### Microsoft Windows

 + We need C, C++, Fortran compilers, as well as the Python sources.
-Start the command line by typing opening "Anaconda Prompt" from the start menu.
+Start the command line by opening "Anaconda Prompt" from the start menu.
 In the command line type:
 ```
 conda config --append channels https://repo.continuum.io/pkgs/free